Ages 5–9 | 2026–2027

 Meet Greenbriar’s Wild Flower Team

-Miale Davis — Wild Flowers Program Director & Lead Teacher
+Miale Davis — Wild Flowers Director & Lead Teacher

 Miale is a resident of Greenbriar, an unschooling mother, and the director and lead Wild Flowers teacher.
 Passionate about alternative education, nature based learning, and intentional community living, she believes children learn best through curiosity, creativity, and hands on experiences.
 Miale also serves as Greenbriar’s social media manager and graphic designer, helping bring the heart and vision of the community to life through visual storytelling!